Premonitions

 “What the hell are you-?”

-For a second, a high-pitched scream cut through the air before a hard thud followed.
+For a second, a high-pitched scream cut through the air before a sickening thud followed.
 As I leaned over the railing and stared down, the sun was slowly coming up.
 It really was beautiful, I thought, as I stared down at Paul’s bloodied body and face.
+Finally, my anxiety and worries ebbed away.
+It was done.

 Leave a Reply